Fertility factor (demography): Population control

 China and India have the oldest and the largest human population control programs in the world.
 In China, a one-child policy was introduced between 1978 and 1980, and began to be formally phased out in 2015 in favor of a two-child policy.
 The fertility rate in China fell from 2.8 births per woman in 1979 to 1.5 in 2010.
 However, the efficacy of the one-child policy itself is not clear, since there was already a sharp reduction from more than five births per woman in the early 1970s, before the introduction of the one-child policy.
 It has thereby been suggested that a decline in fertility rate would have continued even without the strict antinatalist policy.
-As of 2015, China has ended its decade long one child police allowing couples to have two children.
+In 2015 China ended its one child policy, allowing couples to have two children.
 This was a result of China having a large dependency ratio with its ageing population and working force.

 Extensive efforts have been put into family planning in India.
 The fertility rate has dropped from 5.7 in 1966 to 2.4 in 2016.
 Still, India's family planning program has been regarded as only partially successful in controlling fertility rates.